aprilburrage/aprilburrage.github.io/_pages/about.md

   enabled: true
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
----

-I am a Provostial Fellow and Lecturer at Stanford University in the Department of Management Science and Engineering, affiliated with the Center for Work, Technology, and Organizations and the Stanford Technology Ventures Program.
-My research sits at the intersection of entrepreneurship, innovation, and institutional economics, with a focus on how policy design and organizational incentives shape who participates in high-technology entrepreneurship and invention — and with what outcomes.
-Current projects examine how firms navigate overlapping innovation incentives, how human capital and institutional context shape resource acquisition among entrepreneurs, and how state-supported programs influence entrepreneurial activity in economically depressed regions.
-My work has been published in the Journal of Economics and Management Strategy and Research Policy, cited by the Brookings Institution, and presented at the American Economic Association and Academy of Management.
+---I am a Provostial Fellow at Stanford University in the Department of Management Science and Engineering, affiliated with the Center for Work, Technology, and Organizations and the Stanford Technology Ventures Program.
+My research examines how institutional environments, including policy design, program structure, and organizational incentives, shape entrepreneurial entry and innovative activity in high-technology industries.